§ 5-49-3. Receipt required to be furnished to a person supplied with hearing aid.

 (e) The receipt shall contain language that informs the client about the Rhode Island adaptive telephone equipment loan program committee established by chapter 23 of title 39 that provides assistive communications devices to residents of this state who have hearing loss and about the Rhode Island commission on the deaf and hard of hearing established by chapter 1.8 of title 23 that provides resources related to hearing loss.

 (f) Any person engaging in the fitting and sale of hearing aids will, when dealing with a child ten (10) years of age or under, ascertain whether the child has been examined by an otolaryngologist, or primary care physician and an audiologist for his or her recommendation within ninety (90) days prior to the fitting.
 If that is not the case, a recommendation to do so must be made, and this examination must be conducted before the sale of any hearing aid.

 (g) Prior to delivery of services or products to the prospective purchaser, a licensee shall provide discussion of amplification or aural rehabilitation options appropriate to the hearing loss and communication needs presented by the patient.

-(h) A licensee delivers information, either written or oral, appropriate to the patient's needs and options under discussion, including, but not limited to, types of circuitry, telecoils, or programmability, and if applicable, estimated unit prices for the following service, hearing aid(s), accessories, service contracts, hearing aid (loss and damage) insurance, health care coverage, warranty, financing, and related goods and services.
+(h) A licensee shall deliver information, either written or oral, appropriate to the patient's needs and options under discussion, including, but not limited to, types of circuitry, telecoils, or programmability, and if applicable, estimated unit prices for the following service, hearing aid(s), accessories, service contracts, hearing aid (loss and damage) insurance, healthcare coverage, warranty, financing, and related goods and services.

 (i) At the time of delivery of selected amplification, the dispenser shall deliver a written delivery receipt containing the following: